Alfy-Wyl/Console-Finances/README.md

 ## Usage

 When a user presents with a set of data for financial analysis, then Javascript concepts like 'For Loop' and 'If Statement' are employed to generate the desired results.
+To view the result,open the HTML file and inspect the console to view the results.

 ## License